Pablo-source/Text_classification_model/README.md

 -	Classification model using imbalanced data
 -	This is a small example on how to use Targets to create and run a classification predictive model where the distribution of examples across the classes is not equal.

-I will use some text examples from Harry Potter books, using several variables from its characters and also some text quotes in Tidymodels I will build a small classification model based on this data.

-- We use Themis package in R to deal with imbalanced data https://github.com/tidymodels/themis
+We use Themis package in R to deal with imbalanced data https://github.com/tidymodels/themis

 Themis package makes use of the Recipes package